30 Ways to Be an Ally for Women in Tech in 2020

-Simply listening will deepen your empathy for a variety of experiences and foster creative solutions.
+Merely listening will deepen your empathy for a variety of experiences and foster creative solutions.
 And go a step beyond listening: actively ask for ideas and experiences in formal and informal settings.

 17. Share the Spotlight

 If you’re in any sort of leadership role, you’ve got a lot on your plate.
 And you’re most likely completely capable of handling it all — that’s how you got to be a leader in the first place.
-But take a minute to ask yourself: do you really have to be the one to give the presentation, take the lead on a project, or interview the prospective hire?
+But take a minute to ask yourself: Do you really have to be the one to give the presentation, take the lead on a project, or interview the prospective hire?

 Is there someone else on your team, maybe someone with a different experience or background from you, who is as capable of performing that function?
 Or maybe there’s someone you could mentor through the process.
 This is a simple way to give women leadership opportunities and more visibility.

 18. Make Time for Mentorship